 By combining these two powerful strains, Lemon Frosting offers a well-balanced high that can be felt in both the body and mind.
 The effects lean slightly toward the Indica spectrum, with a mildly narcotic stone and analgesic properties.
 Some phenotypes may be more uplifting and energizing, and others may be more narcotic and sleep-inducing.
 Growers may select a phenotype that suits their preferences.

 Lemon Tree is medium to tall in height, with strong branches and large, thin leaves.
 This cultivar produces big, olive-green buds that are round and fluffy.
 Some growers remark that the buds are shaped like lemons.
 When properly trained, this cultivar can form many branches that develop into towering colas.

 Animal Cookies also is medium to tall in height; however, its branches are somewhat thinner and have more internodal spacing than those of Lemon Tree.
 This variety develops dark-green leaves that fade to yellow late into the flowering cycle.
-When exposed to cold temperatures, Animal Cookies may display purple hues.
+When exposed to cold temperatures, Animal Cookies’ leaves and buds may display violet hues.
 The buds of Animal Cookies are small but incredibly dense and frosty, and dappled with tinges of lime-green and purple.